jeanfeydy/geomloss/doc/index.rst

 **N.B.:** This is still an **alpha** release!
-Please send me your feedback: I will polish the user interface, implement Hausdorff divergences, add support for images/volumes and clean the documentation before a first stable release by the end of April 2019 - coming back from `AiStats 2019 <https://www.aistats.org/>`_.
+Please send me your feedback: I will polish the user interface, implement Hausdorff divergences, add support for images/volumes and clean the documentation before a first stable release by mid-May 2019 - coming back from `AiStats 2019 <https://www.aistats.org/>`_.

 The **GeomLoss** library provides efficient GPU implementations for: